oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-fmw-domains/soa-suite/WebLogic-Monitoring-Exporter-Setup.md

 ## 6. Add RoleBinding/Role for WebLogic Domain namespace

-You need to add RoleBinding for the namespace under which the WebLogic servers pods are running in the Kubernetes cluster.
+You need to add RoleBinding for the namespace under which the WebLogic Servers pods are running in the Kubernetes cluster.
 This RoleBinding is required for the Prometheus to access the endpoints provided by the WebLogic Monitoring Exporter.
 Edit "prometheus-roleBindingSpecificNamespaces.yaml" in the Prometheus operator deployment manifests and add the RoleBinding for the namespace ("soans") similar to example as below,

 ```
 - apiVersion: rbac.authorization.k8s.io/v1